 However, changes to the piece-rate regime emerged.
 Most large firms eliminated or co-opted contractors to increase managerial control.
 Contractors continued to supervise and recruit piece-rate workers but now, to maintain workers' consent, they had to consult with management when exercising discipline.
-The direct contact piece-rate workers now had with factory managers, helped eliminate contractors' malpractices, such as favouritism in assigning work, and payment delays or non-payment.
-Contractors became bound to one factory and could not move their workforce elsewhere, so their power was diluted, and owners could better control piece-rates.
-Nevertheless, as large firms have had consistent orders, they needed a stable workforce and had to compete for skilled piece-rate workers by providing stable employment and better earnings, and often provide benefits given to salaried workers, which increased piece-rate workers’ loyalty, though worker control and undisciplined work practices remain an issue.
-Thus the piece-rate system, while partially preserved, has changed and whether this will continue given owners’ increased control of such operations remains an open question.
+The direct contact piece-rate workers now had with factory managers helped eliminate contractors' malpractices, such as favouritism in assigning work, and payment delays or non-payment.
+Contractors were now bound to one factory and cannot move their workforce elsewhere, so their power was diluted, and owners can better control piece-rates.
+Nevertheless, as large firms have had consistent orders, they needed a stable workforce and must compete for skilled piece-rate workers by providing stable employment and better earnings, and often provided benefits given to salaried workers.
+This increased piece-rate workers’ loyalty, though worker control and undisciplined work practices remained an issue.
+Thus, the piece-rate system, while partially preserved, has changed.
+Whether this will continue given owners’ increased control of such operations remains an open question.

 Discussion and Conclusion

 Our research contributes to conversations on globalization, feminization and labour process control by focusing on the precariat’s agency.
 Allegedly, globalization associated with global supply chains can reduce workers’ agency and eliminate any chance of impactful resistance (Anderson, 2010; Berntsen, 2016; Lee et al, 2015).
 However, changed economic and political structures, broken routines and ensuing labour process control struggles associated with global supply chains also triggers reflexivity and agency among workers.
-Without denying the influence of the capital and patriarchal structures, we explored the agency of precariat, the ‘enigmatic theoretical space’ (O’Doherty and Willmott, 2001) where capitalism meets patriarchy and are both reproduced.
-A focus on ‘personal concerns’ relating to ‘practical order’ endows labour with collective subjectivity.
-However, agents can mediate, prioritize and amalgamate personal concerns relating to practical or social order in unique ways leading to different individual actions.
-This reflexivity which seeks to reconcile demands of objective contexts and agents’ personal concerns helped explain workers’ attachment to seemingly precarious work routines, their consent, and the forms of resistance adopted.
+Without denying the influence of the capital and patriarchal structures, we have indicated the agency of precariat, and the ‘enigmatic theoretical space’ (O’Doherty and Willmott, 2001) where capitalism meets patriarchy and both are reproduced.
+A focus on ‘personal concerns’ relating to ‘practical order’ endows labour with collective subjectivity, and agents can mediate, prioritize and amalgamate personal concerns relating to the practical or social order in unique ways leading to different individual actions.
+This reflexivity, which seeks to reconcile demands of objective contexts and agents’ personal concerns, helped explain workers’ attachment to seemingly precarious work routines, their consent, and the forms of resistance and consent adopted.

-The application of the global agencies’ discourse framing reforms in Pakistan’s garment manufacturing industry, especially the recruitment of female workers, threatened male piece-rate workers’ collective identity, broke established routines and introduced new social positions and role expectations.
-This stimulated workers’ reflexivity and agency (Archer, 2007).
-Despite the offer of full-time employment with a higher (than female workers) fixed salary and fringe benefits, many male piece-rate workers opted to strive for old ‘precarious’ work routines using ingenious forms of resistance.
-On the contrary, some urban male piece-rate workers ‘consented’ to the salary regime, but for prioritization of different personal concerns.
-Urban male piece-rate workers prioritized their social concerns of being proper ‘family-men’ over practical concerns of making more money by working irregular hours.
-While all these concerns are shaped by patriarchal and capital structures, their differential prioritization and mediation led to different choices made by male workers, and it illustrates how the ‘complex media' of capital-labour-gender relations play out in the face of globalized supply chains (O’Doherty and Willmott, 2001).
+The application of the global agencies’ discourse framing reforms in Pakistan’s garment manufacturing industry, especially the recruitment of women, threatened male piece-rate workers’ collective identity, broke established routines and introduced new social positions and role expectations.
+Despite the offer of full-time employment with a higher (than female workers) fixed salary and fringe benefits, many male piece-rate workers opted to maintain old ‘precarious’ work routines using ingenious forms of resistance.
+Nevertheless, some, mainly urban, male piece-rate workers ‘consented’ to the salary regime, but due to a different prioritization of personal concerns.
+They prioritized their social concerns of being proper ‘family-men’ over practical concerns of making more money by working irregular hours.
+While all these concerns are shaped by patriarchal and capital structures, their differential prioritization and mediation led to different choices by male workers, and it illustrates how the ‘complex media' of capital-labour-gender relations play out in the face of globalized supply chains (O’Doherty and Willmott, 2001).
 A closer inspection of agency allowed us to go beyond imputed collective gender identities of, for example, a ‘deferential worker’ or ‘utility maximising market actor’ (Sayer, 2009).